 The rezoning and renewal of this precinct provides the opportunity to make significant improvements to the public domain, develop new residential communities and increase employment opportunities.
-New retail and commercial space will provide a critical mass to support emerging creative and technology businesses that are attracted by affordable and flexible space.
+New commercial, home renovation, showroom, food productions and other non-residential space will provide a critical mass to support other emerging creative and technology businesses that are attracted by affordable and flexible space.

 A new urban framework will better organise the distribution of the uses so that each use is supported rather than conflicted by its proximity to other uses.
 From its early days the area has accommodated a mix of fine grain working class housing along with a coarser grain of commercial and industrial development.
-However the current mix of fragmented ownership, small sites but large blocks and poor access for heavy vehicles conflicts with the industrial zoning.
+However, the current mix of fragmented ownership, small sites but large blocks and poor access for heavy vehicles conflicts with the industrial zoning.